Tanna-2016

 Tanna is shot in the Nauvhal and Nafe languages.

-Film-makers reportedly spent seven months in the village of Yakel, immersing themselves in the culture and civilization of the tribe.
+Film-makers reportedly spent seven months in the village of Yakel, immersing themselves in the tribe’s culture and civilization.
 The people are the last of their kind, rebuffing nearby colonial and Christian influences in favor of their traditional values and beliefs.

-The story that the film tells is based on a true story of love inflicting two tribe members and played out by the villagers- each portraying a role very close to their own lives and hearts.
+The film is based on a true story of love by two tribe members and played out by the villagers, each portraying a role close to their lives and hearts.

-As the movie opens, we are immediately exposed to a tribal community going about their daily life- they wash, hunt, and wander through the jungles exploring their natural surroundings.
+As the movie opens, we are immediately exposed to a tribal community living their daily lives.
+They wash, hunt, and wander through the jungles exploring their natural surroundings.

 The men wear simple penis sheaths and the women are mostly topless.
 We sense a great community and a sense of togetherness.

-When Dain and Wawa (I am admittedly unsure if these are the “actors” names or the real-life people) lay eyes on one another from across the jungle, they instantly fall in love and begin to secretly spend time with one another in a tender and romantic courtship.
+When Dain and Wawa (I am unsure if these are the “actors” names or the real-life people) lay eyes on one another from across the jungle, they instantly fall in love and begin to secretly spend time in a tender and romantic courtship.

-The individuals who play both “Dain” and “Wawa” offer authenticity and truth that astounds as reportedly, in addition to never having acted, neither had never seen a camera before, but both pour their souls into the characters they portray.
+The individuals who play “Dain” and “Wawa” are authentic and truthful.
+In addition to never having acted before, they had never seen a camera, but both pour their souls into the characters they portray.

 This also goes for the little sister of Wawa, who is a goldmine in her honest portrayal.
 All the performances are rich.

 The entire film is shot outdoors and is captured incredibly well.
-In this way, the film immerses the audience wholly in the tribal world.
+The film immerses the audience wholly in the tribal world.

 Comparisons to the William Shakespeare play, Romeo and Juliet must be made.

-The film is almost poetic, never more so than in the final act, which is set upon the glorious spitting volcano.
+The film is almost poetic, never more so than in the final act, set upon the glorious spitting volcano.

-Sadly, films similar in both richness and honesty are rarely made in modern times, but that just makes Tanna stand out as a treasure in beauty and thought.
+Sadly, films similar in richness and honesty are rarely made in modern times, but Tanna (2016) stands out as a treasure in beauty and thought.

 Interestingly, because of the real-life couple’s determination and strength, the age-old tradition of chosen marriages has since been lifted and true love encouraged.